antononcube/SimplifiedMachineLearningWorkflows-book/R/RStudio-global-2021/presentation/Multi-language-Data-Wrangling-Translations.md

 ## Translation to other programming languages

-Here are examples of translations of data wrangling English DSL commands into different programming language (and data transformation packages):
+Here are examples of translations of data wrangling English DSL commands into different programming languages (and data transformation packages):

 ```r